learn-co-curriculum/se-west-042224-Phase-4-flask-theater-company/01-intro-to-flask/assets/slide.md

 ![learn-backend-javascript](./learn-backend-java-script-9-638.webp)

-With SQLAlchemy as our ORM, we built the above, except instead of a Web Server, we scripted a CLI application to interact with our ORM.
+With our custom-made ORM, we built the above, except instead of a Web Server, we scripted a CLI application to interact with our ORM.

 ---